 - Number of Cigars Smoked For Redux: 1

-Aroma is leathery with some odd buttermilk fried chicken notes and some sweetness.1 The cold draw is different with cocoa powder, sunflower seeds, floral and leather.
+Aroma is leathery with some odd buttermilk fried chicken notes and some sweetness.[ref]For those wondering akin to the gyro flavor, I haven’t had fried chicken in a while either.[/ref] The cold draw is different with cocoa powder, sunflower seeds, floral and leather.
 There’s a soft spot around the foot, but other than that, the cigar seems fine.

 Flavor-wise, it begins with some sweet vanilla ice cream and burnt caramel.
 The dessert portion of the Viaje Exclusivo Leaded transitions pretty quickly with an earthy cocoa, some pepper and leather being the start in the first third.
 The second third drops the cocoa, but keeps the leather and earthiness.
 Midway through the salivation in my mouth becomes interesting.
 While it doesn’t have the flavor, it was sort of like eating uni—flavors hit the palate, take a very long to show themselves and then cause big mouth salivation.
 On the finish there’s a dry nuttiness that at times could be confused for sawdust if that makes any sense.
 The harshness picks up in the final third, but there’s a lot of added fruitiness, floral flavors and creaminess that help to combat it.
 There’s grans and that dry salivating flavor on the back of the mouth, although after about 40 minutes that whole salivating thing has gotten to be a bit annoying.